 Sub-Params: signal_name, model_name, R_pin, L_pin, C_pin

-Usage Rules: All pins on a component must be specified.
-The first column must contain the pin name.
+Usage Rules: For a full component description, all pins on a component should be specified.
+The first column shall contain the pin name.
+(The pin name column is also referred to as pin_name elsewhere in this document).
 The second column, signal_name, gives the data book name for the signal on that pin.
 The third column, model_name, maps a pin to a specific I/O buffer model or model selector name.
-Each model_name must have a corresponding model or model selector name listed in a [Model] or [Model Selector] keyword below, unless it is a reserved model name (POWER, GND, or NC).
+Each model_name shall have a corresponding model or model selector name listed in a [Model] or [Model Selector] keyword below, unless it is a reserved model name (POWER, GND, CIRCUITCALL, or NC).

-If a pin has model_name POWER, then all other pins with the same signal_name as this pin must have model_name POWER.
-If a pin has model_name GND, then all other pins with the same signal_name as this pin must have model_name GND.
+If a pin has model_name POWER, then all other pins with the same signal_name as this pin shall have model_name POWER.
+If a pin has model_name GND, then all other pins with the same signal_name as this pin shall have model_name GND.

+Note, where in conflict, the changes in this BIRD override the changes in BIRD180 with the exception that the change in the sentence below approved in BIRD180 is retained:

+The first column shall contain the pin name, which shall not be repeated within the same [Pin] keyword for a [Component].

 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION: